-At a fresh study, Researchers in Yale University have a look at what is happening this, giving us a outlook on the way the neural underpinnings of anxiety function within the human anatomy.
+At a new study, researchers at Yale University have a look at what is happening this, giving us an outlook on the way the neural underpinnings of anxiety function within the human anatomy.

-After the team analysed the outcomes, they discovered that greater action linking the hippocampus into the hypothalamus, parahippocampal cortex (PHC), and inferior temporal gyrus (ITG) corresponded with participants feeling more stressed.
+After the team analyzed the outcomes, they discovered that more fantastic action linking the hippocampus into the hypothalamus, parahippocampal cortex (PHC), and inferior temporal gyrus (ITG) corresponded with participants feeling more stressed.